nishit4777/Eventive/README.md

 # Eventive
-A Web Application for College Event Management System
+A Web Application for College Event Management System with some novel features in it.

 I have used:
 Backend: Java - Tomcat Server